Zero-shot Transfer Learning within a Heterogeneous Graph via Knowledge Transfer Networks: Appendix

 \subsection{Synthetic Heterogeneous Graph Generator}

-Our synthetic heterogeneous graph generator is based on attributed Stochastic Block Models (SBM)~\cite{tsitsulin2020graph,tsitsulin2021synthetic}, using clusters (blocks) as the node classes.
-In the attributed SBM, graphs exhibit \emph{within-type} cluster homophily at the \emph{edge-level} (nodes most-frequently connect to other nodes in their cluster), and at the \emph{feature-level} (nodes are closest in feature space to other nodes in their cluster).
+Our synthetic heterogeneous graph generator is based on attributed Stochastic Block Models (SBM)~\cite{tsitsulin2020graph,tsitsulin2021synthetic}, using blocks (clusters) as the node classes.
+In the attributed SBM, graphs exhibit \emph{within-type} cluster homophily at the \emph{edge-level} (nodes most-frequently connect to other nodes in the same cluster), and at the \emph{feature-level} (nodes are closest in feature space to other nodes in the same cluster).
 To produce heterogeneous graphs, we additionally introduce \emph{between-type} cluster homophily, which allows us to model real-world heterogeneous graphs in which knowledge can be shared across node types.

 The first step in generating a heterogeneous SBM is to decide how many clusters will partition each node type.
-Assume within-type cluster counts $k_1, \ldots, k_T$.
-We allow for cross-type homophily with a $K_T:=\min_t\{k_t\}$-partition of clusters such that each cluster group has at least one cluster from each node type.
+Assume \emph{within-type} cluster counts $k_1, \ldots, k_T$.
+We allow for \emph{between-type} cluster homophily with a $K_T:=\min_t\{k_t\}$-partition of clusters such that each cluster group has at least one corresponding cluster from other node types.

-Secondly, edge-level homophily is controlled by signal-to-noise ratios $\sigma_e = p/q$ where nodes within-cluster are connected with probability $p$ and nodes between-cluster are connected with probability $q$.
-Additionally, nodes within the same cluster group across-types (see previous paragraph) can generate between-edges with some $\sigma_e>1.0$.
-In Section \ref{sec:experiments:sensitivity} we describe the manipulation of multiple $\sigma_e$ parameters within-and-across types.
+Secondly, edge-level homophily is controlled by signal-to-noise ratios $\sigma_e = p/q$ where nodes \emph{within-cluster} are connected with probability $p$ and nodes \emph{between-cluster} are connected with probability $q$.
+Additionally, edges \emph{within one cluster group across different types} (see previous paragraph) is controlled together with edges \emph{between different cluster groups across different types} using some $\sigma_e$.
+In Section~\ref{sec:experiments:sensitivity}, we describe the manipulation of multiple $\sigma_e$ parameters \emph{within-and-between} types.

 Finally, node attributes are generated by a multivariate Normal mixture model, using the cluster partition as the mixture groups.
 Thus feature-level homophily is controlled by increasing the variance of the cluster centers $\sigma_f$, while keeping the within-cluster variance fixed.
+Cross-type feature homophily is controlled by setting a center of cluster centers \emph{within-type} with linear combinations of centers (of cluster centers) of other types.
 Note that features of different types are allowed to have different dimensions, as we generate different mixture-model cluster centers for each cluster \emph{within each type}.
-Cross-type feature homophily is not necessary, since HGNN-KTN learns a transformation function between the type feature spaces.